JGeek00/read-yaml/README.md

     steps:
       - uses: actions/checkout@v1

-      - name: Run read-yaml action
+      - name: Run read-yaml-files action
         id: yaml-data
-        uses: jbutcher5/read-yaml@main      # You may wish to replace main with a version tag such as '1.6' etc.
+        uses: jgeek00/read-yaml-files@master      # You may wish to replace main with a version tag such as '1.6' etc.
         with:
           file: './action.yml'          # File to read from
           key-path: '["runs", "using"]' # Access the runs key then the using key and retuns the value.